ignecziadam/meltwater_discharge/README.md

 Other subdirectories are created automatically by the scripts, as discussed below.

+- HOME_DIR
-- HOME_DIR: Batch Shell scripts need to be placed in a home directory (this can be anywhere).
+  	Batch Shell scripts need to be placed in a home directory (this can be anywhere).
 	- HOME_DIR/scripts_python
 		Place all the provided Python scirpts here.
 		NOTE: this directory needs to be called "scripts_python"